Emergency contraception

 The effectiveness of emergency contraception is not assured at 100%.

-You can get emergency contraception with drugs over the counter in a pharmacy.
+You can get emergency contraception with medication without a prescription in a pharmacy.

-It shall be issued free of charge and anonymously to minors :
+It is issued free of charge and anonymously to minors :

 - In a pharmacy